 Rifling: Right hand, 1:12 inch twist

-Sights: Adjustable with Tritium front post and 2-dot Tritium rear aperture.
+Sights: Fully adjustable iron sights with Tritium front post and 2 dot Tritium rear aperture.

 Ratings (out of five stars):